gkkpch/voltastream0-build/README.md

 It is recommended, not a necessity, to use Debian Jessie 8 (as that's what we are building for).
 If on Ubuntu, you may need to remove `$forceyes` from line 989 of /usr/sbin/multistrap

+Also, to build the kernel and u-boot, you will need a cross-compiler.
+Minimun version is 5.3, you can download it from the linaro webseite.

 ### How to
 #### Prepare
 - clone the help scripts repo to $HOME  :